-The Spectrum Management Authority (“SMA” or “the Authority”) is an agency of the Ministry of Science and Technology.
-It was established in 2000 pursuant to the Telecommunications Act, 2000 and became operational in April 2001.
+The Spectrum Management Authority, also referred to as SMA or the Authority is an agency of the Ministry of Science, Energy and Technology.
+It was established in 2000 following the Telecommunications Act, 2000 and became operational in April 2001.

-The SMA works closely with other regulatory agencies, including the Office of Utilities Regulation (OUR), the Broadcasting Commission, the Fair Trading Commission, and the National Environment & Planning Agency.
+Office of Utilities Regulation (OUR), the Broadcasting Commission, the Fair Trading Commission, and the National Environment & Planning Agency , The Universal Service Fund

 Given its mandate, and the growing demand for spectrum services, the SMA identified the following strategic focus and core objectives:

-- Provide efficient access to the spectrum for new services and technologies, by establishing objective, equitable and transparent operating policies and procedures; and finally,
+- Provide efficient access to the spectrum for new services and technologies, by establishing objective, equitable and transparent operating policies and procedures

 - Provide quality advice to the Government of Jamaica on spectrum policy and regulatory issues.

-- To utilize an efficient licensing procedure that facilitates easy access to the spectrum;
+- To utilise an efficient licencing procedure that facilitates easy access to the spectrum

-- To ensure the efficient and optimal allocation of the bandwidth; and
+- To ensure the efficient and optimal allocation of the bandwidth

-- To ensure the maintenance of bandwidth that is free from interference and unauthorized use.
+- To ensure the maintenance of bandwidth that is free from interference and unauthorised use

 The SMA is a key player in securing Jamaica’s representation within the following regional and international telecommunications bodies: